Compare Cheap Car Rental in Christchurch

 Baby Child Seats

 All children under the age of 5 must be properly restrained in an approved child safety seat.
 Rear facing, forward facing and booster seats are available to hire with your rental.

 To arrange a car seat, please contact VroomVroomVroom customer service and we will happily organise this service for you.
 Please note that car seats are limited so it is best to book early for busy times such as school holidays.

 Do you prefer renting a campervan in Christchurch?

 VroomVroomVroom also compares discounted campervan rental deals from trusted suppliers.
 Check out our Campervan Hire Christchurch page to find out more about renting a motorhome or campervan.

 This is one of the world's great drives.
 Take a few days, and go the long way, including a detour to Aoraki Mt Cook, the Tasman Glacier and Lake Tekapo.

 Multi-Island Car Hire

 Another spectacular drive is from Christchurch to Picton, should you be planning a multi-island road trip and a trip on the inter-island ferry.
-The drive will take you through the whale watching and seafood capital of New Zealand, Kaikoura.
-To take the coastal route will take you around six hours.
+Currently, the coastal route is closed, you'll need to go inland via State Highway 7, which will take around 6 hours .
 You aren't permitted to take your hire car on the ferry, you'll leave yours in Picton and your supplier will organise you a new one in the North Island.